CTW04278/academy_cicd/04-jee-rest/04-02-rest/exercises/001-rest.md

       }
 ```

-2. Create a rest api for the remaining crud operations for all entities.
+2. Create a rest endpoint for the remaining crud operations for all entities.